Applying to be a foster carer usually takes about six months but the timescales do vary depending on the nature of each application.

 We also hold regular information sessions - see dates and times for upcoming information sessions.
 It's your chance to speak with a fostering social worker face to face and ask them your questions.
 Alternatively, a member of the fostering team can visit you at home to speak to you individually.

 Step 2 - Fill in the application form

 After you have expressed an interest, you will receive an information pack and application form.
 Complete the form and send it back to us.

 After we have received your application, we need to do some initial checks which involves checking our records to see if you’ve received any services from us in the past.
-This helps us to look at any information about you or anyone in your family that we might need to discuss before we progress your application.
+We also undertake:

 If you have any queries or concerns about this stage please do let us know.